lazydevschool/munchies-app/README.md

 ## Features / Bugs (TODO Items)

+- review codebase for any cleanup / refactoring
+- switch svelte code to version 5 (currently using version 4)
 - CSRF protection
 - rate limit (login / signup) to prevent abuse
 - logging and monitoring for failed login attempts